 What if a suspicious spot is found?

-During the onsite skin screen, if a lesion is found on an employee’s skin that requires referral, they will be given a detailed referral sheet and time frame (based on severity of the lesion) in which they should see their Dr or Specialist.
+During the onsite skin check, if a lesion is found on an employee’s skin that requires follow-up, they will be given a detailed referral and time frame (based on severity of the lesion) in which they should see their GP or Skin Clinic.

 Follow Up